End-to-end SDK generation and publishing with GitHub Actions

 -

-Commit the changes, and push them to your control repo.
-This will trigger the GitHub Action to generate your SDKs, and raise PRs against your SDK repos.
+Commit and push your changes to your control repo.
+This will trigger the GitHub Action to generate your SDKs and create PRs in your SDK repos..
 You can check the progress of this in the Actions tab of your control repo.

-Once the control repo Action is complete, you will see a PR raised against each SDK repo.
+Once the control repo Action is done, you'll see a PR in each SDK repo.

-If you don't see the PRs, check the Actions tab of your control repo to see if there were any errors during the SDK generation process.
-You can find more information on common errors in the common errors section.
+If you don’t see the PRs, check the Actions tab in your control repo for errors.
+Check the common errors section for more details.

 - Review the PRs to ensure that the changes are correct.

-- Once you are happy, approve and merge the PRs.
+- Once you're happy, approve and merge the PRs.

 To trigger the Action to publish your SDK to the package manager, you need to create a release in the SDK repo.
 Releases need a tag to tag the commit that you want to release.